sofiene-benbrahim/sofiene-benbrahim/README.md

 🔹 Passionate DevOps Engineer with expertise in cloud platforms, automation, and CI/CD.
 🔹 Skilled in AWS, GCP, Azure, and OVH, leveraging cloud-native technologies for scalable solutions.
 🔹 Experienced in containerization & orchestration using Docker & Kubernetes.
+🔹 Monitoring & Observability with Grafana, Prometheus, and Zabbix.
 🔹 Automation-driven using Ansible, GitHub Actions, and GitLab CI/CD.
+🔹 Strong background in test automation using Selenium with Java.
 🔹 Proficient in Java, Python, and Bash scripting for workflow automation.

 ---